Three Gorges: Scenic grandeur

 While monkeys keep howling at both sides of the river, the boat has swiftly passed thousands of mountains.

 Between winter and spring, the shadows of rocks and woods are reflected in the green pool accompanied by white, swift currents.
 Cascades plunge and flow across cypresses increasing at extremely high peaks.
 Clean water, flourishing trees, lofty mountains and luxuriant grasses compose the landscape.
 When the sun starts to rise or frost falls in the morning, forests and streams are chilly and solemn, and one can often hear monkeys howling from peaks.
 Their cries sound sad and strange and last in the valleys for quite a while, because of that, local fishers think the Wu Gorge is the longest of the Three Gorges in the east of Sichuan province.

 The Three Gorges have renowned scenic spots, such as the Kuimen (夔門), located at the western entrance to the Three Gorges.
 The cliffs on both sides appear to some as having been cut by knives or axes.
 Among the Wu Mountains that are located at the northern and southern beaches of the Wu Gorge, one of the twelve peaks is known as Fairy Peak.
 According to folk tradition, it symbolizes a fairy who assisted Yu the Great in controlling the waters and guiding boatmen.
 The Xiling Gorge comprises a series of famous gorges, including Military Book and Sword Gorge, Yellow Cow Gorge, and Lantern's Shadow Gorge.

+Transportation

+Shipbuilding and navigation advances in the Tang and Song dynasties allowed regular transport through the Three Gorges, but shipping volume was low until the resettlement of Sichuan in the 1600s.
+By the late 1700s, each year 210000000 kg of grain was rowed downstream and cargo two-thirds that amount was manually towed upstream.
+Passage was dangerous and worsened by erosion caused by agriculture along the slopes.
+There were government and private projects to improve safety, especially during the 1700s and 1800s, by carving signs and towpaths, removing dangerous rocks and filling in whirlpools, and establishing pilot, lifeboat, and cargo recovery stations.
+Even after the introduction of motorized boats, manual labor was still used to some extent until the 1970s.